 Runtime Feedback Guides

-Long-form guides on shipping AI-generated code you can trust: the case for a runtime feedback loop, and the wiring to build one.
+Long-form guides on shipping AI-generated code you can trust: the case for a runtime feedback loop, the wiring to build one, and the new failure classes that make it non-optional.
 Written for the people doing the work, refreshed as the data changes.

 How to Trust What Your Agents Ship